-Teacher: Miss Done, Miss Parr & Miss Barrett
+Teacher: Miss Done and Miss Parr

 Wow how quick did our first term go together!
 As always please find below all the information you will need about our learning this half term.